dantol29/minishell/OUR_INFO/to_do.md

     ABC

 # SIGNALS
-[ ] exit code 130 does not work anywhere
 [ ] when ctrl+c is pressed after blocking command (cat) minishell$ is displayed 2 times

 # EXIT: